Righting an Environmental Injustice

 Prairie Island is transforming this narrative, making energy a force for good in our community.
 The Tribe has set a goal to become one of the first communities in the U.S. – and the first Tribal Nation – to achieve net zero carbon emissions.
 We are exercising energy sovereignty by honoring nature, harvesting its potential, and creating balance with Mother Earth.

-With our Net Zero Energy Project, we aim to eliminate or offset carbon emissions produced across the community.
+With our Net Zero Project, we aim to eliminate or offset carbon emissions produced across the community.
 For Prairie Island that means an annual reduction of more than 20 million pounds of carbon—equivalent to eliminating emissions from 75 oil tanker cars that pass through Prairie Island tribal land each day.

 The Tribe will achieve this reduction through a combination of efforts, including energy efficiency, renewable energy generation and electrification.
 Through these initiatives we will reduce our carbon impact, eliminate waste and the need for purchased fuels, and create a safer and healthy environment for the community.